-“How about a really big hat, for such a little kid,
+“How about a big, big hat, for such a little kid,

-or one that is a set of drums, made from jam jar lids?”
+or one that’s a set of drums, made from jam jar lids?”

 (There is a kid either side of milliner and Jason, one wearing a super big Mexican hat with toy train going around its rim, and a few toy cactuses on it.
 And another kid playing the drum and cymbal on his head.)